nickng589/Econscious/README.md

 Download zip file and Android studio and vehicle emulator and run hello_sdl_android to see product

-*Much of the code included is not owned by us and is provided by ford and smart device link.*
+*Base code provided by ford and smart device link.*